bilgino/angularforddd/README.md

 **» Reactive CUD Repository**<br/>

 By implementing a CQRS-oriented repository, we share state and communicate domain state changes through reactive operators (RxJS BehaviorSubjects), along with the operations, transformations, and rules for creating, manipulating and storing domain state, emitting data anytime a business action occurs.
-The repository is allowed to perform data queries, but we don't use the repository for reporting to the presentation layer!
-Unlike the Redux pattern where all the state got located in a single central store, we undoubtedly must think a bit more complex on how to manage state crossing many layers.
+The repository is allowed to perform data queries, but we don't use the repository for reporting!
+Unlike the Redux pattern where all the state got located in a single central store, we undoubtedly must think a bit more complex on how to manage state crossing several layers.

 Let's have a look at how to define a shared reactive CUD repository: